cz2014/surface_scattering/README.md

 plt.show()
 ```

-(03.07.2025) An Cu(110) film example has been updated.
+(03.07.2025) A Cu(110) film example has been updated.
 See `slabcond_example.py` for script and Cu110_example folder for necessary files.

 ## References